Philadelphia Chinese Lantern Festival 2023

-The Philadelphia Chinese Lantern Festival returns this summer to Franklin Square, June 21 – August 13, 2023, with magnificent steel-framed and silk-wrapped giant lighted artistic sculptures.
+While the Philadelphia Chinese Lantern Festival was in Franklin Square, June 21 – August 13, 2023, we visited to see the returned 200-foot-long dragon, along with never-before-seen giant lantern displays.

 Activities Philadelphia Chinese Lantern Festival